gabrielbussolo/gabrielbussolo-blog/content/blog/the-minimum-you-should-know-about-git-pt-1.md

 type ```git log``` and see.
 ![terminal](../../post-images/the-minimum-you-should-know-about-git-pt-1/git-log-2.png)

-cool guys, we have now two commits, but...
+cool, we have now two commits, but...
 What is the purpose of this?
 Let's say you want to know what the differences between your two commits (so many lines, you don't remember haha).
 With that registers in the time in form of commits we can compare versions of out file in the time with ```git diff``` command for example, for this we need the unique code of two commits (we get this with ```git log```):
 ![terminal](../../post-images/the-minimum-you-should-know-about-git-pt-1/git-diff.png)